CL4SE: Benchmarking Context Learning on Software Engineering: Introduction

 \section{Introduction}

-With the rapid advancement of Large Language Models (LLMs), context engineering~\cite{mei2025survey,zhang2025agentic} has emerged as a pivotal paradigm for unlocking their potential in downstream tasks.
-Unlike pre-training or fine-tuning, which encode knowledge via model weight updates, context engineering optimizes LLM performance at test time through the construction of effective contextual inputs, requiring no modifications to the model’s underlying parameters.
-In Software Engineering (SE), researchers harness this paradigm in tandem with models’ In-Context Learning (ICL) capabilities to boost performance across a spectrum of development tasks~\cite{li2025large,gao2025sva,wu2025empirical,tang2024context,xu2024unilog,yun2024project,geng2024large,shao2026fix}.
-For instance,~\cite{li2025large} trains a model-aware retriever to filter more effective exemplars for enhancing performance of code generation. ~\cite{shao2026fix} incorporates relevant repair patterns as context to guide models toward more efficient bug-fixing behaviors in vulnerability repair tasks.
+With the rapid advancement of Large Language Models (LLMs), context engineering~\citep{mei2025survey,zhang2025agentic} has emerged as a pivotal paradigm for unlocking their potential in downstream tasks.
+Unlike pre-training or fine-tuning, which encode knowledge via model weight updates, context engineering improves LLM performance at inference time through the construction of effective contextual inputs, without modifying the model parameters.
+In Software Engineering (SE), researchers have increasingly leveraged this paradigm together with models’ In-Context Learning (ICL) capabilities to improve performance across a wide range of development tasks~\citep{li2025large,gao2025sva,wu2025empirical,tang2024context,xu2024unilog,yun2024project,geng2024large,shao2026fix}.
+For example,~\citep{li2025large} trains a model-aware retriever to select more effective exemplars for code generation, while~\citep{shao2026fix} incorporates relevant repair patterns as context to guide models toward more effective vulnerability repair.